-Optionally the cross networks of the GeNUGate peers can be united into one cross network.
+Optionally the cross networks of the genugate peers can be united into one cross network.
 Then cross cables can no longer be used and switches must be incorporated.
 This setup avoids a full HA take over if only a PFL fails.
+This network topology is obligatory for the variant using CARP.